Willyb15/Data-Science-Python/Week2/more_data_structures.md

         evens.append(element)
 ```

 We could try to do this with evens as a tuple instead of a list with `evens = ()`, but once we tried to run our code we would immediately get an error that says `AttributeError: 'tuple' object has no attribute 'append'`.
-The error message is pretty self explanatory, in plain English it tells us that tuples have no ability to append.
+The error message is pretty self explanatory.
+In plain English, it tells us that tuples have no ability to append.
 This is just as we expected given that they are immutable.
-(There are ways around constructing tuples with more complicated contents without first storing things in a list, we will talk about them later in the course).

-You might be asking yourself, what can a tuple store?
+You might be asking yourself what a tuple can store?
 The answer is, just as with lists, anything!
-And just as with lists built in Python containers can all be either homogeneous or heterogeneous (know though, that there structures available that enforce homogeneity).
-Lets take a look at some of the things we can store.
+And just as with lists, the elements in a tuple can be either homogeneous or heterogeneous (know though, that there are structures in Python that enforce homogeneity).
+Lets stick with looking at tuples for now, and take a look at some of the things we can store.

 ```python
 In [1]: t = (1, 3.5)